-These indicators are outlined in the following five paragraphs, parts of which are copied word-for-word from Keeping Children Safe in Education (2020) and the government document What to do if you're worried a child is being abused.
+These indicators are outlined in the following five paragraphs, parts of which are copied from Keeping Children Safe in Education (2021) and the government document What to do if you're worried a child is being abused.
+Be aware that in practice, however, abuse and neglect can rarely be separated into 'standalone' categories and in most cases, multiple issues will overlap with one another.

-24. Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+26. Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
 Most children suffer accidental cuts and bruises as part of growing up, but staff who work with children should always be professionally curious about fresh injuries.
-Information on the kinds of injury most often associated with intentional harm is given Annex 1 (p.31).
+Information on the kinds of injury most often associated with intentional harm is given Annex 1 (p.35).
 A conversation with a child about a recent absence or injury may initially be light-hearted, but staff should be concerned if: